-Syncplicity mobile applications (and our Go Lite challenge) are all about freedom…an endless-summer sort of freedom from laptops and desktops.
+Syncplicity by Axway mobile applications (and our Go Lite challenge) are all about freedom…an endless-summer sort of freedom from laptops and desktops.
 No more pencils, no more books.

 With our intuitive mobile apps (including our new iPhone app which will be unveiled shortly) your users can sync and share files from their smartphones and tablets—whether they’re editing a Word doc or presenting a PowerPoint—all while they’re out and about the neighborhood.
 But freedom wouldn’t be freedom if the neighborhood wasn’t secure.

-With Syncplicity, document sharing and even mobile collaboration is locked-down with enterprise grade security.
+With Syncplicity by Axway, document sharing and even mobile collaboration is locked-down with enterprise grade security.
 Whether users are sending documents or reports to colleagues across the neighborhood or across the country, they’re as secure as you felt peddling your Schwinn down to the ball field.

 If you’re not already using our mobile apps, what are you waiting for?
 School’s out—and not just for summer and fall.
-With Syncplicity, you don’t ever have to go back.
+With Syncplicity by Axway, you don’t ever have to go back.